immuta/catalog-linker/README.md

 * Please keep in mind that you may have unexpected results if using more than one asset type in the configuration.
 Please only use one asset type unless absolutely necessary.
+* For operation with [Collibra Edge](https://productresources.collibra.com/docs/collibra/latest/Content/Catalog/RegisterDataSource/Edge/co_register-data-source-via-edge.htm) you can use `match_mode: 'END'` and `match_prefix: 'schemaName>'` if schema names are unique.